 Descending order means arranging numbers from the largest to the smallest.
 Each number in the sequence is smaller than the one before it.

-Numbers go down like sliding down a slide, like counting down before a race, like arranging objects from biggest to smallest.
+Descending order meaning in maths: The word descend means to fall or come down.
+Descending numbers fall downward, like sliding down a slide, like counting down before a race, like arranging objects from biggest to smallest.

-Worked example: Set: 7, 2, 9, 4
+Set: 7, 2, 9, 4

 - Find largest: 9 → place first